BlockchainCommons/lethekit/seedtool/README.md

 ## Functions with a Seed

-Once you have a seed through any of the prior flows you can create BIP-39 and SLIP-39 mnemonic passphrases.
+Once you have a seed through any of the prior flows, you can create BIP-39 and SLIP-39 mnemonic passphrases.

 ![Seed Present Menu](doc/images/seed-present.png)